gruntwork-io/docs/_docs-sources/guides/build-it-yourself/3-pipelines/0-intro/0-what-youll-learn-in-this-guide.md

 TLDR: If you follow this guide, you’ll be able to set up a pipeline that works like this:

 ![For an extended version with audio commentary, see <https://youtu.be/iYXghJK7YdU>](/img/guides/build-it-yourself/pipelines/walkthrough.gif)
+_For an extended version with audio commentary, see <https://youtu.be/iYXghJK7YdU>_

 ## Sections